ioggstream/python-course/sparql-101/01-knowledge.md

 ## Agenda

+- What is knowledge?
-- Knowledge management
+- Knowledge and graphs
-- Semantics what?
-- Triples & co
-- Attaching semantics
-- Graph databases
-- JsonLD
+- RDF: machine-readable knowledge

 *Beware*: commands may contain small typos.
 You have to fix them to properly complete the course!